Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 What are the side effects of continuous hormonal treatment?

-Most women and teens have no side effects when taking hormonal treatment, but some may have mild side effects.
+Most adults and teens have no side effects when taking hormonal treatment, but some may have mild side effects.
 Each type of hormonal treatment can affect each person differently.

 Spotting: Breakthrough bleeding may occur but this is not serious.
 If it happens, it is usually during the first 2-3 months of taking continuous hormonal treatment and it usually stops.
-If the bleeding is heavier than spotting or a light flow, or it lasts for more than a few days, tell your health care provider.
+If the bleeding is heavier than spotting or a light flow, or it lasts for more than a few days, tell your healthcare provider.
 If you are using continuous oral contraceptive pills, it is very important that you take them at exactly the same time every day to keep your hormone levels in balance.
 This will lower the chance of having breakthrough bleeding.
+If you are even 20 minutes late, you may have irregular bleeding.

 Mood changes: Mood changes or mood swings can happen when taking hormonal treatment.
-Exercise and a healthy diet may help, but if they don’t, you may need to talk your health care provider about possibly changing the brand or type of continuous hormonal treatment that you are taking.
+Exercise and a healthy diet may help, but if they don’t, you may need to talk to your healthcare provider about possibly changing the brand or type of continuous hormonal treatment that you are taking.

 Acne: Hormonal treatment usually helps to lessen and in some cases, cure acne, but some teens may get acne from a certain hormonal treatment.